 When I had a chance to go there on a recent trip to Canada, I simply shrugged my shoulders.
 I was looking forward to Montreal more than anything else.
-I was in Canada with Everything-Everywhere and the Brooklyn Nomad for a weeklong press trip courtesy of VIA Rail.
-We were testing their new Wi-Fi service, which apparently isn’t so new.
-It had been out for a few months already.
+I was in Canada with Everything Everywhere and the Brooklyn Nomad for a weeklong press trip courtesy of VIA Rail.
+We were testing their new Wi-Fi service, which had actually been out for a few months already.
 I took the trip because I genuinely like traveling by train.
-They are a great way to see the countryside and are a lot less stressful than airplanes.
-If you have ever traveled via Amtrak, you know how slow the service is and how bad the trains are.
+They’re a great way to see the countryside and are a lot less stressful than airplanes.
+If you’ve ever traveled via Amtrak, you know how slow the service is and how bad the trains are.
 While VIA Rail is a lot better than Amtrak, it’s no French TGV or German Bahn.

-Pulling into Ottawa, I wasn’t expecting much, but Ottawa surprised me.
-Not only is Ottawa beautiful, but it’s also exciting.
+Pulling into Ottawa, I wasn’t expecting much, but the city surprised me.
+Not only is Ottawa beautiful, it’s also exciting.
 The tourism officials gave us a quick tour of the city, which included Ottawa’s suburbs, parks, the prime minister’s house, and the Ottawa River.
 It was all totally beautiful.
 We made the driver pull over frequently to get pictures.
-Since it is fall up in Ottawa, the trees were amazing shades of reds and oranges that made the city even more serene.
+Since it’s fall up in Ottawa, the trees were amazing shades of reds and oranges that made the city even more serene.

-I had hoped to walk around more, explore the many museums in the city, and head into the Quebec part of the city but I sadly didn’t have time.
-Our time was filled with official dinners and lunches, and several sightseeing tours with our hosts.
-Plus, it was painfully cold and I can’t deal with cold weather.
+I’d hoped to walk around more, explore the many museums in the city, and head into the Quebec part of the city, but I didn’t have time.
+Our time was filled with official dinners and lunches and several sightseeing tours with our hosts.
+Plus, it was painfully cold, and I can’t deal with cold weather.
 I’m a sun worshiper.

-There is this Buddhist saying I live by that says, “No expectations, no disappointments.”
+There’s this Buddhist saying I live by that says, “No expectations, no disappointments.”
 If you expect nothing, how can you never get what you expect?
 Ottawa proved to me just how important this philosophy is.
 If you don’t have preconceived notions, any city in the world will live up to your expectations.
-It might even lead to a richer experience as you’ll be more open to experiencing the city since you have no idea what it might offer.
+It might even lead to a richer experience as you’ll be more open to experiencing the city, since you have no idea what it might offer.

 Ottawa definitely blew me away.
 I barely got to scratch the surface of the city, but I loved what I scratched.
 One day I’ll go back (in the summer) and spend more time visiting the museums that dot the city and eating at the mouthwatering restaurants I saw on every corner.
 Ottawa is simply not the boring capital city I thought it would be.

-For more information on Canada, visit my country and city guide to Canadian travel.
+For more information on Canada, visit my guide to Canadian travel.